Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE.md

 3B.
 The Bridge Engine (The Handshake Layer)

 ================================================================================
-⚠️  CRITICAL SYSTEM COMPONENT - DO NOT BYPASS ⚠️
+âš ï¸  CRITICAL SYSTEM COMPONENT - DO NOT BYPASS âš ï¸
 ================================================================================

 The Bridge Engine is the CORE VALUE PROPOSITION of Continuum.
 It is what separates